rockthejvm/rockthejvm-site/src/content/articles/http4s-unleashing-the-power-of-http-apis-library.md

 def directorRoutes[F[_] : Concurrent]: HttpRoutes[F] = ???
 ```

-As we said, the decoding of case classes from JSON literals through the Circe library requires some concurrency, which is expressed by the `Concurrent` type class coming from the Cats Effect library.
+As we said, the decoding of case classes from JSON literals through the circe library requires some concurrency, which is expressed by the `Concurrent` type class coming from the Cats Effect library.

 Moreover, **using a type constructor instead of a concrete effect makes the whole architecture easier to test**.
 Binding to a concrete effect forces us to use it in the tests, making tests more challenging to write.